 Olympic Construction have fully trained and experienced surveyors who have a range of solutions at their disposal to solve your property care issues.
 The level of competence and performance of surveyors is very important and you should only trust a certified contractor.

 Cavity walls have been constructed since the beginning of the 20th century and were constructed to offer better protection from the elements as well as reduce the amount of heat lost unnecessarily from a property.
-The system compromises of two separate walls ‘tied’ at strategic intervals using a form of wall tie commonly made of metal coated in bitumen or zinc.
+The system compromises of two separate walls ‘tied’ at strategic intervals using a form of wall tie.

 When dealing with flooding, it is important to understand the impact and implications of the water on the fabric of the building.